kang-yu/visa/README.md

 # visa
-This R package is to facilitate vegetation imaging spectroscopy analysis (VISA).
-Imaging Spectroscopy is also known as Hyperspectral Remote Sensing.
+This R package is to facilitate Vegetation Imaging Spectroscopy Analysis (VISA).
+For more details of this package, you can  `browseVignettes("visa")`.

 # Installation